HMS York (90)

 HMS York was the lead ship of her class of two heavy cruisers built for the Royal Navy in the late 1920s.
-She mostly served on the America and West Indies Station before World War II.
+She mostly served on the North America and West Indies Station before World War II.
 Early in the war the ship escorted convoys in the Atlantic and participated in the Norwegian Campaign in 1940.
 York was transferred to the Mediterranean theatre in late 1940 where she escorted convoys and the larger ships of the Mediterranean Fleet.
 She was wrecked in an attack by Italian explosive motorboats of the 10th Flotilla MAS at Suda Bay, Crete, in March 1941.
 The ship's wreck was salvaged in 1952 and subsequently scrapped.